titola/neuropa/README.md

 Additional information regarding smerd meters and other suspected experimentations can be found in the section "Other signals to analyse".

-## Beat between impulsive radiation and military VLF
+## Beat between pulsed radiation and military VLF

 The pulses obtained from sinusoids separated by 5200/3 or 1733 Hz create a particular beat with 20760 Hz, the VLF (Very Low Frequency)